 Short-term Care Quality

-This nursing home also was awarded an A+ short-term care grade, making it one of the few nursing homes to receive more than one A+ category scores.
-In the category of short-term care, we endeavor to assess indicators of a facility's rehabilitation services.
-We analyze the nursing home's skilled nursing services, including the ones performed by registered nurses and various therapists.
-Fortunately, it looks like this facility employs registered nurses.
-Not all facilities employs these skilled professionals.
-On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
-The final datapoint we assessed in this area is the percentage of residents who ultimately were able to return home from the facility.
-We found that 6.7 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+Adding to its fine profile, this nursing home also received a dominant short-term care grade, with a grade of A. In the category of short-term care, we try to assess measures of a nursing home's rehabilitation.
+We look at the nursing home's skilled nursing services, such as those performed by registered nurses and various therapists.
+Fortunately, it appear that this nursing home employs registered nurses.
+Not every facility employs these types of nurses.
+On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
+The last item we considered in this category is the percentage of residents that ultimately were able to return home from the nursing home.
+We found that 6.1 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.

 Does this page answer your questions about Great River Klein Center?

 To complement its strong performance in other areas, we awarded this nursing home a grade of A+ for our inspections rating.
-We looked at the skill-level of nurses employed by the nursing home, as well as the quantity of time the nurses were with residents, in calculating our rating in this category.
-This facility provided 0.5 hours of nursing care per resident per day.
-Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
-This place performed very well in the area of minimizing its residents' pressure ulcers and major falls.
+Our nursing category is based on several subcategories, most of which are associated with levels of nurse staffing.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
+Lastly, we also looked at some nursing quality measures in determining our nursing grades.
+This place performed very well when it comes to avoiding pressure ulcers and major falls.
 We consider these areas to be good indicators of the quality of nursing care.

 Long-term Care Quality